• Skip to primary navigation

 • It tastes amazing!
 You would never know this is a grain free bread recipe.
 It's soft on the inside and firm on the outside and has the perfect texture.

-• This bread is so versatile and can be eaten plain, topped with butter or jam, made into toast or French toast or used for sandwiches.
+• It's so versatile and can be eaten plain, topped with butter or jam, made into toast, made into croutons or paleo stuffing, or used for sandwiches.

-• Cassava flour - this is a great grain free flour that is also nut free and seed free.
-I don't recommend swapping this for any other flours.
+• Cassava flour - I don't recommend swapping this for any other flours.
 Note that cassava flour and tapioca flour are not the same thing so don't try and use tapioca flour for this bread recipe.

-• Ground flax seeds - to help give this bread a perfect texture!
+• Ground flax seeds - to help give this paleo bread the perfect texture.
 Don't try swapping this for any other ingredient.

 • Eggs - these are a must to help this bread rise.
 Cassava flour bakes best with eggs.
 Do not try using any egg replacers for this recipe.